demystifyfp/demystifyfp/content/fsharp/series/fstweet/following-a-user.md

 });
 ```

-In *GetStream.io*, the timeline feed of a user will not have the user's personal tweets.
+In *GetStream.io*, the timeline feed of a user will not have the user's tweets.
 So, the populated wall page here will not have user's tweet.
 To show both the user's tweets and his/her timeline tweets, we can fetch the user's tweets as well and merge both the feeds and then sort with time.

 To do it, replace the above snippet with the below one